-Preparation is a crucial part of a software development process.
+Sure, you need to prepare for software development process.
 However, creating project specification is not about gathering a lot of info in one place.
-It's about gathering valuable info.
+It's about gathering only valuable info.
 Learn how to do that.

 So how to write a good project specification?